Michigan DNR Executive in Residence and Adjunct Professor

-Dr. Mason has a bachelor’s degree in psychology from DePauw University, a master’s degree in animal learning from Clark University, and a Ph.D. in chemical ecology, also from Clark University.
-His training also included stints in physical chemistry at Brown University, and a post-doctoral fellowship in chemical ecology at the Monell Chemical Senses Center at the University of Pennsylvania.
+Dr. Mason holds a bachelor’s degree in psychology from DePauw University, a master’s degree in animal learning from Clark University and a Ph.D. in chemical ecology from Clark University.
+Post-doctoral training included stints at the Worcester Foundation for Experimental Biology (sensory electrophysiology), Brown University (physical chemistry), and the Monell Chemical Senses Center (taxonomic differences in chemical irritation).

 MSU scientists eying environmental conservation through precision agriculture